 Where are you from?

-I was raised in Livermore, Calif., but I have spent my adult life in San Jose, Calif., where I live with my wife and three kids.
+I was raised in Livermore, CA, but I have spent my adult life in San Jose, CA, with my wife, where we raised three kids.

 Describe the first time you made a personal connection with outer space.

-I was too young to remember the Apollo program as it was unfolding, but clearly it shaped everything that became NASA, both from within the Agency and the perception of it by the public.
+I was too young to remember the Apollo program as it was unfolding, but clearly it shaped everything that became NASA as we know it today.
 My first really meaningful, heartfelt space moment came when I got to see a shuttle launch from Cape Canaveral.
-I can still remember the feel of the thunderous roar and the very surprising high-pitched crackling sound as the rockets tore through the atmosphere.
+I can still remember the feel of the thunderous roar and the very surprising high-pitched crackling sound as the launch vehicle tore through the atmosphere.
 I remember feeling a deep sense of pride, not just as an American, but pride in what we humans can accomplish with focus and purpose.
 It took my breath away.

 How did you end up working in the space program?